Best Christian Podcasts and Books on Grief and Loss

 Dr. Wolfelt provides lists of truly simple tips to keep in mind throughout the day, like being kind to yourself and your tender heart.

-And while this book is not biblically based and is a little more clinical, performing these ideas with Christ at the forefront of your mind, encourages Christlike behavior, even in the midst of grieving.
+And while this book is not biblically based and is a little more clinical, performing these ideas with Christ at the forefront of your mind, encourages Christlike behavior, even while grieving.

 Seeing Beautiful Again